 At Retina, we analyze CLV migration using predicted total CLV, but you can also measure it with trailing twelve month average order value (TTM AOV) or some other relevant customer metric.
 What’s important is that you use a value at the individual customer level that is measured on a regular fixed interval.

 The best example of this can be seen in the figure above, where we compare two customers who start out at different CLV levels.
 The first customer completed two transactions in a relatively short time period at a higher price point.
 Our algorithm determined that this is a high CLV customer in the first few months.
-But as time went on, a lack of further purchases indicated that this customer is no longer has high lifetime value.
+But, as time went on, a lack of further purchases indicated that this customer no longer has high lifetime value.

 Pick two dates and answer the following questions: